KannonZenetism/zenetism-field-physics/field-physics/FP10-applied-consciousness-technology.md

 -   **Phase 1: Immediate Drops:** Use high-accessibility platforms for initial seeding (e.g., a primer on Substack, FSM practice on Instagram, core glyphs on X/Twitter).
 The goal is audience cultivation through use, not perfection.
 -   **Phase 2: Serial Release:** Establish a weekly rhythm with deeper dives on Substack, while housing raw documents as "Field Notes" on GitHub to allow public response to guide the process.
--   **Phase 3: Living Document:** Invite trusted fieldbuilders into a shared document to allow the architecture to emerge collaboratively, while you retain creative control.
+-   **Phase 3: Living Document:** Invite trusted fieldbuilders into a shared document to allow the architecture to emerge collaboratively, while you retain authorship and structural coherence.

 ### 2. Publishing Strategy by Platform